pocheng-chen-stat/accelerated-life-testing-reliability-analysis/README.md

 - The **equal-sigma model** evaluates whether the observed voltage groups can reasonably share a common dispersion parameter.
 - The **inverse power law model** imposes a stress-life relationship so that the model can extrapolate to an unobserved voltage level.
+- The highest stress level is evaluated through sensitivity analysis because it materially changes the 50 kV/mm prediction.

 ---